filipestudt/cerebro-custom-command/README.md

 ## Usage

-* Create a file in %appdata%/cerebro-plugin-commandmaker/config.json
+* Type settings on cerebro and set a path for a .json file for the commands
+* If the path isn't expecified, the plugin will look for the .json in this path: %appdata%/cerebro-custom-command/config.json
-* In the file add your commands
+* In this file add your commands, example of the syntax for a command to open a playlist

 ```
 {